 For years, healthcare providers, dietitians and speech language pathologists (SLPs) have debated the specifics of creating standardized guidelines for meeting the dietary needs of dysphagia patients.
 The categorization process is a work in progress and far from a perfect science, especially when applied to the unique needs of individual patients.
 While establishing liquid- and food-related protocols may help to create a standardized starting point for evaluating the specific needs of each patient, experts acknowledge that when it comes to the complexities of swallowing disorders, there should never be a “one-size-fits-all” approach.

 In the face of such debate, it is critical that healthcare providers clearly understand some of the dietary issues faced by their patients with dysphagia.
-Appearing in the Thick-It® community forum, the following blog can be a useful resource for helping your patients and their caregivers feel more confident in facing a dysphagia diagnosis.
+Appearing in the Thick-It® brand community forum, the following blog can be a useful resource for helping your patients and their caregivers feel more confident in facing a dysphagia diagnosis.

 Understanding the Basics of Dysphagia Nutrition

 Dysphagia, or difficulty swallowing, is a disorder that may be caused by stroke, neurological disease, dementia, or other factors.
 Because of the danger it poses for aspiration and choking, it can increase the likelihood of dehydration and malnutrition over time.1

 While a dysphagia diagnosis can be intimidating, taking steps to maintain adequate nutrition and hydration levels go a long way toward minimizing the negative effects of a swallowing disorder.
 Here are a few things to consider when building a healthy diet for patients with dysphagia.

 1. What are common symptoms of dysphagia?

 A number of signs may suggest a person is experiencing a problem with dysphagia, including:

 - Oral leaking or drooling

 - Pocketing food (capturing it in the cheeks)